Proven-Paradox/shaper-system/Handbook.md

 > There is no maximum to the number of Upkeep effects one character can maintain other than the resources needed to pay for them.

 ### Damage
 The Ability's damage multiplier.
-See [Impact](#impact) for more info.
+The higher this number, the more damage the listed Ability can do.
+See [Impact](#impact) for more information on how damage works.
-//TODO after refactoring Impact section, adjust here.

 ### Cooldown
 If an Ability has a listed Cooldown, it cannot be used again until the specified number of Rounds have passed.
 Cooldowns decrease at [Round Start](#round-start).